lordcordis/Cost-Per-Week/README.md

 ## Technologies Used

-- **Swift**: The app is developed in Swift, making use of native iOS development features.
-- **SwiftUI**: A declarative UI framework used for building the interface.
-SwiftUI views are inside UIKit containers.
+- **Swift & SwiftUI**: Written in Swift, with a declarative SwiftUI interface inside UIKit containers for modern UI handling.
-- **Xcode**: IDE for iOS app development.
+- **Xcode**: IDE for iOS development.

+## Privacy

+All calculations and data inputs remain local to the device.
+The app does not store or transmit personal data externally.

 ## Contributing

-1. Fork the repository.
+1. **Fork the Repository**
-2. Create a new branch for your feature or bugfix.
+2. **Create a Branch** for your feature or bug fix.
-3. Commit your changes and open a pull request.
+3. **Open a Pull Request** with your changes.

 ## License